China sends military, doctors to Shanghai to test 26 million residents for COVID | Health

 China's primarily uses pool testing, a process in which up to 20 swab samples are mixed together for more rapid processing.
 The city has also converted multiple hospitals, gymnasiums, apartment blocks and other venues into central quarantine sites, including the Shanghai New International Expo Center which can hold 15,000 patients at full capacity.

-On Monday, some residents said they received their results on their personal health app just over four hours after they were swabbed in the morning.
+On Monday, residents said they received the results on their personal health app about four hours after they were swabbed.
 But in other parts of the city some said they had yet to receive any notification on when their tests would be.
-PUBLIC FRUSTRATION
+Individuals who refuse to be tested for COVID for no justifiable reason will face administrative or criminal punishment, Shanghai police said on Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)